michfingerut/crypto-balance-system/README.md

 ### Cache Mechanism
 The system employs a cache mechanism to optimize the performance of the services:

-1. **Rate Service**: Stores the cache of cryptocurrency rates to reduce the frequency of API calls to the CoinGecko API.
+1. **Rate Service**: Stores the cache of crypto currency rates to reduce the frequency of API calls to the CoinGecko API.
 2. **Balance Service**: Caches the list of user coins and their holdings.
 This cache is updated lazily, ensuring that the value of each coin is fetched only when needed, reducing redundant calculations.

 ## Getting Started